jsampe/JAVA/README.md

 - `src`: the folder to maintain sources.
 - `test`: the folder to contains work in progress.

+# SRC

+HelloWorld.java
+- Complying with the tradition the classic Hello World to start

 ## Dependency Management

 The `JAVA DEPENDENCIES` view allows you to manage your dependencies.
 More details can be found [here](https://github.com/microsoft/vscode-java-pack/blob/master/release-notes/v0.9.0.md#work-with-jar-files-directly).